 When moving in at the beginning of the year and packing up at the end, it is permitted for a seminarian's family and accompanying guests to visit the room with the permission from a formation director of the floor and with notification of other residents.
+The annual Mass of the Holy Spirit and Inaugural Address formally begin the academic year at which time the residential areas are closed to female visitors and minors.

-- The community of Mount Angel Seminary is pleased to welcome priests, seminarians/prospective seminarians and friends who wish to visit and stay on the hilltop.
-The following procedure is used in arranging for visiting guests of the Seminary or seminarians: - For prospective seminarians, arrangements must be made in advance through his appropriate diocese or religious community with the Director of Student Services. - Seminarians with male friends/relatives over the age of 18 wishing to stay in residence halls must obtain permission from the Vice Rector.
-The seminarian is fully responsible for his guest(s) while on the Hilltop, including the purchase of meal tickets for all meals eaten in the Dining area.
-All others are welcome to stay in the St. Benedict Guesthouse and Retreat Center or, if arrangements have been made in advance, at Queen of Angels Monastery in Mt.
-Angel.
-Upon receiving approval, they must contact the Director of Student Services prior to arrival, so that he can make appropriate arrangements for accommodations. - The Director of Student Services will provide complimentary meal tickets for prospective seminarians. - Bishops and Vocation Directors will be housed in the Guesthouse, unless rooms are unavailable, at which time they would be housed in a Seminary guest room.
-Except for bishops, vocation directors and prospective seminary students, guests staying in the Seminary residence halls will be charged an accommodation fee.
+The community of Mount Angel Seminary is pleased to welcome priests, seminarians/prospective seminarians and friends who wish to visit and stay on the hilltop.
+The following procedure is used in arranging for visiting guests of the Seminary or seminarians:

-- Seminary alumni will be housed in the Guesthouse.
-If rooms are no available, accommodation may be made to stay in a Seminary guest room. - Room rates for the Guesthouse and Retreat Center are set by the Director of the Guesthouse.
-For more information on costs, reservations and room availability, contact the Guesthouse Manager at (503) 845-3025. - The Benedictine Sisters of Queen of Angels Monastery in downtown Mount Angel also have rooms available for rent at a generally lesser cost per person per day.
-For more information or reservations, contact the Monastery directly at (503) 845-6141. - Arrangements for female guests must be made with the Guesthouse or other off-hill location.
+- For prospective seminarians, arrangements must be made in advance through his appropriate diocese or religious community with the Coordinator of Student Services. - The Coordinator of Student Services will provide complimentary meal tickets for prospective seminarians. - Bishops and Vocation Directors will be housed in the Guesthouse, unless rooms are unavailable, at which time they would be housed in a Seminary guest room. - Other guests, including alumni, will be housed in the Guesthouse.
+Arrangements should be made directly with the Guesthouse. - Room rates for the Guesthouse and Retreat Center are set by the Guesthouse.
+For more information on costs, reservations and room availability, contact the Guesthouse at (503) 845-3025 or by e-mail at retreat@mtangel.edu.